Designing and Planting Native Containers: Spring Section B

 Transform Your Garden with Native Plants

 Learn how to incorporate resilient native species into your garden.
 Discuss the merits of native plants and how they have adapted to their local habitats, including soil type, sun and shade patterns, moisture levels, and more.
 By planting the right plant in the right place, it should thrive with little extra care.
-Join the instructor on
+This class includes a

 More